History of the Anaheim Ducks: 2009–10 season: New team, new look

-2010–present
+2010–2018

 The 2010–11 season did not begin well for the Ducks, who lost their first three games.
 They maintained a .500 throughout record through the first half of the season, but found their rhythm and finished 47–30–5, good for 99 points and fourth place in the Western Conference.
 Corey Perry and Jonas Hiller represented the Ducks at the All-Star Game, and Corey Perry went on to have a 50-goal, 98-point season, which won him the Maurice "Rocket" Richard Trophy and Hart Memorial Trophy.
 He became the first-ever Duck to win the Hart, as well as the first Richard winner as a Duck since Teemu Selänne won the award in 1999.
 However, Hiller was injured at the All-Star Game and missed the rest of the season.
 Even though the Ducks had a great season led by Perry, Hiller, Selänne, Lubomir Visnovsky and Ryan Getzlaf, they lost in the first round of the 2011 playoffs to the fifth-seeded Nashville Predators.

 Before the 2011–12 season began, the team mourned the loss of former Mighty Duck Ruslan Salei, who died in a plane crash with several other former NHL players of Kontinental Hockey League (KHL) club Lokomotiv Yaroslavl.
 The team wore a black patch with his former jersey number, 24, in current team numbering.
 The Ducks started the season with NHL Premiere games in Helsinki and Stockholm.
 This was the third time in franchise history that they started the regular season with games in Europe.
 They lost 4–1 to the Buffalo Sabres in Helsinki but defeated the New York Rangers 2–1 after a shootout in Stockholm.
 After a slow start to the season, the Ducks replaced head coach Randy Carlyle with former Washington Capitals head coach Bruce Boudreau.
 The rest of the season was mostly forgettable, as the Ducks could not get out of the hole they dug themselves in the first half of the season, and ultimately failed to reach the playoffs in the 2011–12 season.